chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

 The ``multiphysics`` subsection enables to turn on `(true)` and off `(false)` the physics of interest.
 Here ``VOF`` is chosen.
+Note that the fluid dynamics are solved by default.
 .. code-block:: text

     #---------------------------------------------------